Point Lookout: a free weekly publication of Chaco Canyon Consulting

 entire relationships

 is one of a class that includes, in the place of forgetting, words or phrases such as overlooking, neglecting, failing to mention, or ignoring.
-[Note 1].
+The structure also has some intentionally aggressive or offensive forms, such as "What you're concealing" or (shudder) "What you're lying about."
 For example, Charlotte might be interpreted as condescending when she says, "What you're forgetting is that the system works fine with Module Delta instead of Module Alpha."
+But these forms are outside the category of unintended condescension.

 Using this construct risks being interpreted as condescending because the construct critiques Edgar's thought process, rather than the content of his comments.
 When Charlotte uses this construct, she's actually claiming to know that Edgar has forgotten, or overlooked, or neglected something.
 That claim by Charlotte raises a question: "Does she really believe that she has such superior intellectual powers that she might know exactly what's wrong with Edgar's thought process?"